Northland

 Onekainga – Morepork Track: 13 km, 4-5 hrs (maps 20, 19)

-Note that this (from km 319 to 307) is closed due to kauri mitigation work as at Oct 2022.
+Note that this (from km 320 to 308) is closed due to kauri mitigation work as at Aug 2023.
 You have to road walk on the Whananaki North Rd and the Kaiikanui Rds – the purple route on the map.
 Watch for the turn-off at hard right of Pigs Head Rd from Whananaki Rd that joins onto Kaiikanui Rd.
 See Alerts and Trail Status on the official site under Onekainga Track Bypass.
-The bypass will add 6km to your walk.
+The bypass will add 7km to your walk.
 So ignore the next three paragraphs, which I am setting in grey for the time being in the expectation that the Onekainga-Morepork Track becomes open again at some point.

-[Walk around the edge of Whananaki Inlet left of the bridge.
-From a stopbank the track goes inland around the edge of a paddock to join Whananaki North Rd.
-800m or so north-west along the road there is a stile that takes you onto farmland along a small creek.
+[At 800m or so north-west along Whananaki North Rd from the walkway out of Whananaki there is a stile that takes you onto farmland along a small creek.
 If there are bulls grazing walk slowly and quietly.
 You follow a fence line, then cross pasture with a lone tree to another fence line.
 Then there is a footwear cleaning station just as you enter bush on the Harman farm.
 Make sure to use it.
 Go up the ridge line in native bush for 1.5 km through the privately owned Waetford block (no camping, fires, dogs, etc, and daylight access only), then along a fence line past pine trees.
 You come to a boundary fence just west of Onekainga trig (227m) and then 200m through a small pine plantation with no markers and onto a farm track for 500m.
-Cross some stiles and descend steeply to some pretty little streams then up ridgelines on the other side.
+Cross some stiles and descend steeply to some pretty little streams then up ridge lines on the other side.

 [Parts of the track north of Onekainga trig are well used for DoC predator control and there are numerous coloured markers for bait stations and traps.
 Stick to the orange markers.
 The track on the first km north of the trig is also less clear and gets worked over by wild pigs, so pay attention and use GPS guidance on whatever mapping you are using.]

 There is an alternative to the Helena Ridge Track that takes you to the Waikahoa Bay DoC camp site in the Mimiwhangata Coastal Park (map grid 1727.5 E, 6077 N).
-From the exit of the Morepork-Onekainga Track turn right on to Kaiikanui Rd, then right into Mimiwhangata Rd for 4.5 km and then a further 1 km over the hill to the campground.
+Stay on Kaiikanui Rd going north-east, then right into Mimiwhangata Rd for 4.5 km and then a further 1 km over the hill to the campground.
 To rejoin the trail, retrace your steps to the road intersection and turn right into Webb Rd and stay on it to Ngawai Bay (a smaller bay within Helena Bay).
 The DoC Back Country Hut pass does not apply at the campground and bookings are essential in peak season.

 • Hopewell B&B – 1349 Russell Rd, Helena Bay Hill, near the junction with Hay Rd, down from the Helena Ridge track (approx map grid ref 1720.5 E, 6075.3 N).
 4.5 km off trail but pick up and drop offs available.
 09 433 9608.